vivek-nexus/google-meet-slack-integration/README.md

 ### 3. Choose meeting status emoji
 This will be the emoji displayed in your slack status, during the meeting.
 Default emoji is 📞.

-> Make sure to copy paste the full emoji text from slack, in the specified format `:telephone_receiver:`
+> Make sure to copy paste the full emoji text from slack, in the specified format `telephone_receiver`.
+Make sure to not have any colon before and after the emoji.

 > Custom emojis available in your slack workspace are supported.